 Beginning in February 2004, a number of purported shareholder class action complaints were filed in the United States District Court for the District of Massachusetts against Sonus and certain of its current officers and directors.
-The complaints assert claims under the federal securities laws, specifically Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, relating to Sonus' announcement that it had identified issues, practices and actions of certain employees relating to both the timing of revenue recognized from certain customer transactions and other financial statement accounts, which could affect its 2003 financial statements are possibly financial statements for prior periods.
+The complaints assert claims under the federal securities laws, specifically Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, relating to Sonus' announcement that it had identified issues, practices and actions of certain employees relating to both the timing of revenue recognized from certain customer transactions and other financial statement accounts, which could affect its 2003 financial statement accounts and possibly financial statements for prior periods.
 Specifically, these actions allege that Sonus issued a series of false or misleading statements to the market during the class period that failed to disclose that (i) Sonus had materially overstated its revenue by improperly recognizing revenue on certain customer contracts; (ii) Sonus lacked adequate internal controls and was therefore unable to ascertain its true financial condition; and (iii) as a result of the foregoing, Sonus' financial statements issued during the class period were materially false and misleading.
 Plaintiffs contend that such statements caused Sonus' stock price to be artificially inflated.
 The complaints seek unspecified damages on behalf of a purported class of purchasers of Sonus' common stock during the period from April 9, 2003, June 3, 2003 or June 5, 2003 through February 11, 2004.
 On June 28, 2004, the court consolidated the claims.
+On August 10, 2004 the court appointed the lead plaintiff and selected the lead counsel and ordered the lead plaintiff to file a consolidated amended complaint by October 12, 2004.
 Sonus believes that it has substantial legal and factual defenses to the claims, which it intends to pursue vigorously.
 There is no assurance Sonus will prevail in defending these actions.

-In February 2004, two purported shareholder derivative lawsuits were filed in the United States District Court for the District of Massachusetts against Sonus and certain of its officers and directors, naming Sonus as a nominal defendant.
+In February 2004, three purported shareholder derivative lawsuits were filed in the United States District Court for the District of Massachusetts against Sonus and certain of its officers and directors, naming Sonus as a nominal defendant.
 Also in February 2004, two purported shareholder derivative lawsuits were filed in the business litigation session of the superior court of Suffolk County of Massachusetts against Sonus and certain of its directors and officers, also naming Sonus as a nominal defendant.
 The suits claim that certain of Sonus' officers and directors breached their fiduciary duties to Sonus' stockholders and to the company.
 The complaints are derivative in nature and do not seek relief from Sonus.
 However, Sonus has entered into indemnification agreements in the ordinary course of business with certain of the defendant officers and directors and may be obligated throughout the pendency of these actions to advance payment of legal fees and costs incurred by the defendants pursuant to Sonus' obligations under the indemnification agreements and/or applicable Delaware law.
-Sonus filed a motion to dismiss the state court cases and a motion to stay the federal action pending the outcome of the motion to dismiss in state court.
+Sonus filed a motion to dismiss the state court cases and a motion to stay the federal actions pending the outcome of the motion to dismiss in state court.
 On June 11, 2004, the state court held oral argument on the motion and took the matter under advisement.
-Discovery has been stayed pending the outcome of the motion to dismiss.
+On June 28, 2004, the federal court consolidated the three actions and stayed the case pending ruling by the state court on the motion to dismiss.
+On August 10, 2004, the federal court selected lead counsel in the consolidated action and ordered that a consolidated amended complaint be filed by October 12, 2004.
 Sonus believes that it has substantial legal and factual defenses to the claims, which it intends to pursue vigorously.
 There is no assurance Sonus will prevail in defending these actions.